EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 =============================

 The main menu of the backend is created automatically based on the entities configuration.
-The default menu contains a list of links pointing to the `list` view of each entity.
+The default menu displays a list of links pointing to the `list` view of each entity.

 Most of the times there is no need to configure a custom menu.
-Keep reading this chapter only if your backen is complex enough to require a menu with custom labels, icons and submenus.
+Keep reading this chapter only if your backend is complex enough to require a menu with custom labels, icons and submenus.

 Reordering Menu Items
 ---------------------

-The easiest way to reorder the menu items is to reorder the contents of the `entities` option in the EasyAdmin configuration file.
-However, when the configuration file is too complex or its contents are scattered into several files, it's easier to use the `menu` option under the global `design` option.
+The easiest way to reorder the menu items is to reorder the contents of the `entities` option in the backend configuration file.
+However, when the configuration is too complex or its contents are scattered into several files, it's easier to define the `menu` option under the global `design` option.

 Just provide the names of the entities in the order you want to display them in the menu: